 In order to ensure performance analysis and optimization at exascale, the various components and layers of the X-stack must be transparent with respect to performance.
-This performance intransparency will result in escalation of unforeseen problems to higher layers, including the application.
-It is not a new problem, but certain properties of an exascale system significantly increase its severity and significance.
+This performance in transparency will

-- At this scale, there always will be failing components in the system with a large impact on performance.
-A real-world application will never run on the exact same configuration twice. - Load-balancing issues limit the success even on moderately concurrent systems, and the challenge of locality will become another severe issue that has to be addressed by appropriate mechanisms and tools. - Dynamic power management (e.g., at the hardware level inside a CPU) will result in performance variability between cores and across different runs.
-The alternative of running at lower speed without dynamic power adjustments may not be an option in the future. - The unknown expectation of the application performance at exascale will make it difficult to detect a performance problem if it is escalated undetected to the application level. - The ever-growing higher integration of components into a single chip and the use of more and more hardware accelerators make it more difficult to monitor application performance and move performance data out of the system unless special hardware support will be integrated into future systems. - Performance comes from all layers of the X-stack, so an increased integration with the different layers, especially the operating systems, compilers, and runtime systems will be essential.
+At this scale, there always will be failing components in the system with a large impact on performance.
+A real-world application will never run on the exact same configuration twice.

+Load-balancing issues limit the success even on moderately concurrent systems, and the challenge of locality will become another severe issue that has to be addressed by appropriate mechanisms and tools.

+Dynamic power management (e.g., at the hardware level inside a CPU) will result in performance variability between cores and across different runs.
+The alternative of running at lower speed without dynamic power adjustments may not be an option in the future.

+The unknown expectation of the application performance at exascale will make it difficult to detect a performance problem if it is escalated undetected to the application level.

+The ever-growing higher integration of components into a single chip and the use of more and more hardware accelerators make it more difficult to monitor application performance and move performance data out of the system unless special hardware support will be integrated into future systems.

+Performance comes from all layers of the X-stack, so an increased integration with the different layers, especially the operating systems, compilers, and runtime systems will be essential.